The Vegetarian: 2016 Man Booker International Prize

 In 2016, the English translated edition of the book won the Man Booker International Prize for fiction, with the judging panel citing it as "unforgettably powerful and original".
 The book became the first winner of the prize for which only one work of the author was judged, as compared to previous prizes which were awarded for collective works by an author.
 The novel beat The Story of the Lost Child by the Italian writer Elena Ferrante and A Strangeness in My Mind by the Turkish writer Orhan Pamuk, both of which were considered as frontrunners.

 The prize money of GBP50,000 was shared by Han and Smith.
 The prize catapulted the book's international sales, as a further 462,000 copies were ordered and printed by Changbi Publishers to assuage the demand.
 Commenting on the sales, Han said, "I am overwhelmed.
 I had thought the previous 20,000 copies sold was good enough.
 I feel that Korean literature is starting to become a trend, now is just the beginning."

+In 2026, The Vegetarian was voted the readers' favourite of all the Booker winners in the last ten years.